NCAA men's volleyball tournament: Competition structure

 There are three general regions for men's volleyball: "West", "Midwest", and "East".
-As of the current 2023 NCAA men's volleyball season, five "major conferences", defined here as leagues that include full members of Division I, represent these regions.
+As of the current 2024 NCAA men's volleyball season, five "major conferences", defined here as leagues that include full members of Division I, represent these regions.
 The three "traditional" major conferences are the Mountain Pacific Sports Federation (MPSF), Midwestern Intercollegiate Volleyball Association (MIVA), and Eastern Intercollegiate Volleyball Association (EIVA).
 In the 2018 season, the ranks of "major" conferences expanded to include the Big West Conference, the first Division I all-sports conference ever to sponsor men's volleyball.
 The Northeast Conference (NEC) became the second D-I all-sports conference to sponsor men's volleyball in the 2023 season.

-As of that season, two Division II conferences sponsor men's volleyball at the National Collegiate level.
+As of the 2024 season, three Division II conferences sponsor men's volleyball at the National Collegiate level.
 Conference Carolinas (CC) was the first NCAA conference ever to sponsor men's volleyball as a scholarship sport, having launched its men's volleyball league in the 2012 season.
 The 2021 season was to have been the first for the Southern Intercollegiate Athletic Conference (SIAC), with six men's volleyball members, but the conference chose not to compete in that season due to COVID-19 issues.
 CC has had an automatic berth in the National Collegiate championship since the 2014 season, and the Big West received an automatic berth upon the creation of its men's volleyball league.
-The SIAC will not be eligible for an automatic berth until the 2024 season, and the NEC until 2025 (assuming that at least six inaugural men's volleyball members of each league continue to play in their respective conferences).
+The SIAC received its first automatic berth in the 2024 season.
+With the NEC having lost three of its original eight men's volleyball members, it will not receive its first automatic bid until 2028, two years after its men's volleyball membership returns to seven.
+The East Coast Conference began sponsoring men's volleyball in the 2024 season, but started play with only four members, two short of the number needed to eventually receive an automatic berth.
+Further expansion is expected in the future.
+In addition to the impending NEC automatic bid, the Great Lakes Valley Conference will add the sport in the 2026 season with seven members (one from the MIVA, five independents, and one new program), putting it in position for an automatic bid in 2028.
+The MIVA will remain at nine members with the addition of Northern Kentucky for the 2026 season.

 Members of the National Association of Intercollegiate Athletics (NAIA), a separate athletics governing body whose members are primarily smaller institutions, regularly play matches against NCAA teams.